Important Program Dates

 - Academic transcript

 The comprehensive fees for the academic year are listed below.
 Please keep in mind that every school has a different financial policy for study abroad.
-Your university may pay BCA for all fees listed below, they may only pay for tuition while you pay BCA directly for room and board, or they may require you to pay BCA directly for tuition and room and board.
+Your university may pay BCA for all fees listed below, they may only pay for tuition while you pay BCA directly for housing, or they may require you to pay BCA directly for tuition and housing.
 It’s important that you talk to your study abroad advisor and financial aid office to learn your school’s approach to financing BCA’s program and what your financial responsibility will be.

 |Fall 2017/Spring 2018* Terms||Academic Year|

 |Tuition & Fees||$11,774||Tuition & Fees||$21,975|

 *Spring 2018 fees are subject to change.

 Other costs not covered by the BCA fee above, for which you should budget include (which are approximate and subject to change):

 - Round trip international airfare to the program: approximately $1,200-2,500